For Patients and Visitors

 What is the Orthoptics Service?

-Orthoptists are university trained, allied health care professionals who work with the Ophthalmologists at Northern Health.
+Orthoptists are university trained, allied health care professionals who work with the Eye specialist at Northern Health.
 They are involved in the assessment, diagnosis and non-surgical management of vision disorders in both adults and children and help to relieve visual symptoms and enhance visual performance.

 What can I expect from the service?

-- Diagnostic testing with special equipment will be used to screen and assess your vision.
+- Diagnostic testing with special equipment will be used to screen and assess your visual health.

-- Test will include vision, pupil examination, eye pressure measurements and looking at the back of the eye to assess its health.
+- Test will include vision, pupil examination, eye pressure measurements and looking at the back of the eye.

 What do I bring/need for my appointment?